The Ph.D. program requires two years of didactic course work and two to three years of dissertation research.

 Admitted students must inform the program of their intent to matriculate on or before the date that is outlined in their acceptance letter.

 Applicants who submit their materials after the deadline greatly reduce their chances for review and/or funding.
 Applicants are advised that since a number of application materials must go through the VCU Graduate School and then to our program, some additional delay may be introduced by Graduate School processing of application materials.
 Applications received after the deadline will be reviewed only if vacancies remain.
 Students whose late or incomplete applications are not considered but still wish to be considered for the program must re-apply in the next academic year.

-Up to six credit hours of appropriate courses from other accredited four-year institutions may be considered for transfer if they were not part of the requirements for a previously awarded degree.
-The transfer course(s) must be of graduate level from an accredited four-year institution, relevant to the degree and be approved by the Ph.D. program.
-Students who have been accepted into the program and who wish to transfer in courses must send a written request to the graduate program director.
+Up to 30 percent of the didactic hours required for a Ph.D. in Social and Behavioral Sciences may be considered for transfer if they were not part of the requirements for a previously awarded degree.
+The transfer course(s) must be of graduate level from an accredited four-year institution, relevant to the degree, and be approved by the Ph.D. program.
+Students who have been accepted into the program and who wish to transfer in courses must send a written request to the Graduate Program Director.

 The same rule applies for transfer of courses taken at VCU as for courses taken at other institutions.

-GREs are the only acceptable test of aptitude and are required for all applicants.
+GREs are the preferred test of aptitude and are required for all applicants.
 The program will also accept the MCAT with the permission of the Graduate Program Director.

-GRE test scores are only accepted within five years of the test date.
+GRE test scores are accepted within five years of the test date only.